bnossum/midgetv/README.md

 All my work is done under Linux.

-### Status
+### Some more results

-- Passes internal instruction testing program in simulation
-- Passes the RISC-V rv32i compliance tests in simulation
-- A C-program ("hello world" in morse) is compiled to iCE40HX1K and programmed to the iceblink40-hx1k board
-- The same program is compiled to iCE40UP5K FPGAs and programmed to the upduino2 development board
+A C-program ("hello world" in morse) is compiled to iCE40HX1K and programmed to the iceblink40-hx1k board.
+The same program is compiled to iCE40UP5K FPGAs and programmed to the upduino2 development board.
+Some resulting sizes of the core is described below.

-### Results

-NB.
 Real-world usage of midgetv will certainly be larger, and slower.
-While I still make modifications to the Verilog code, these numbers will slightly change, so treat them as optimistic, and indicative only.
+These numbers will slightly change, so treat them as slightly optimistic, and indicative only.

 Most of the code of `midgetv` is written in two versions, one "highlevel" version at RTL, and one "lowlevel" version where I use